AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/shooting-famous-person-and-being-famous.md

 It's important to remember that becoming famous takes hard work, dedication, and often a bit of luck.
 Additionally, fame should not be the only goal, and finding happiness and fulfillment in your life should be the primary focus.

 _Prompt_:
-But those ways required a lot of luck, and I was not lucky enough to be famous like John Lennon.
+But those ways requires a lot of luck, and I was not lucky enough to be famous like John Lennon.

 While luck can play a role in achieving fame, it's important to remember that hard work, dedication, and persistence are also important factors.
 Many people who have become famous in their fields have worked hard for years, honing their skills, building their reputation, and networking with others.